Apologies for not posting in six months—I didn’t expect summer to bring so many distractions!

 Maybe it wasn’t the summer that kept me away from this project after all?
 Who knows?

-Hi, After starting a build log for this project on hackaday.io a few years ago, I ran into issues with how the build logs are organized there.
+Hi, After starting a build log for this project on another platform a few years ago, I ran into issues with how the blog was organized there.
 So I decided to move my build log for my DIY flight sim cockpit here.
 I’m hoping this move will make it easier to post updates more regularly and keep track of the project’s progress.
 I’ll be moving my existing posts over from the old build log and then share an update on where the project currently stands, along with the next steps.
 So, here’s what’s happened so far… The Beginning (January 2024) Piper Arrow III Sim Cockpit Originally, I set out to build a dashboard for a Piper Arrow III for use with flight simulators.
 The idea was to keep it modular so it could be set up and taken down easily on a desk, since I didn’t have space in my apartment for a full, stationary cockpit.
 The setup was meant to be centered around my CH Products yoke and rudder pedals, which I had already owned for years.
-Since then, the scope of the project has evolved quit...
+Since then, the scope of the project has evolved quite...

 Originally published 1.
 May 2024 The first device I built was the GNS 430 GPS unit.
 Here's the finished thing: I wanted this to have with backlit buttons and real dual rotary encoders.
 After searching the web for a while it became clear, that I had to design this myself.
 The screen content comes directly from the flight sim.
 But since I'm currently running the sim on a Macbook Pro, and thus do not have an option to connect too many external displays, I use AirManager for grabbing the GPS' display content directly from XPlane and sending it via a network connection to a Raspberry Pi 4.
 This works surprisingly well, even over wifi.
 Unfortunately the Raspberry doesn't have enough GPIO pins to also drive all the buttons and encoders.
 I originally planned to build two GNS 430 units anyway (as there are two of them in the simulator) and it's no problem for the Raspberry Pi 4 with its 2 HDMI connectors (and the AirManager/AirPlayer combo) to provide the display content for...